SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Actors can also have nonisolated members, whose declarations are marked with the ``nonisolated`` keyword.
-A nonisolated member executes like code outside of the actor: it can't interact with any of the actor's isolated state, and callers don't mark it with ``await`` when using it.
+A nonisolated member executes like code outside of the actor:
+It can't interact with any of the actor's isolated state, and callers don't mark it with ``await`` when using it.

 Members of an actor can be marked with the ``@objc`` attribute